HealthCatalyst/Fabric.Identity/README.md

 # Fabric.Identity

 The Fabric.Identity service is planned to provide central authentication and authorization across the Fabric ecosystem.
-An overvie of our thinking can be found in [this presentation](https://healthcatalyst.box.com/s/alac73mlvo1ojm1jrnzm37zma282lc9b).
+An overview of our thinking can be found in [this presentation](https://healthcatalyst.box.com/s/alac73mlvo1ojm1jrnzm37zma282lc9b).

 ## Platform
 The Fabric.Identity service is built using: